Zaid0412/Blog-Api-Frontend/README.md

+# API
+The blog client fetches data from a self-coded RESTful blog API.
+The source code for the API can be found at https://github.com/Zaid0412/Blog-Api-Backend.

+# Content Management System
+The blog can be managed from a self-coded content management system.
+The source code for the CMS can be found at https://github.com/Zaid0412/Blog-Api-Admin.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.